FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/configuration.md

 ## Configuration

 ---
-This chapter describes the minimal configuration necessary to search and retrieve results from FACT-Finder.
+This chapter describes the minimal configuration necessary to search and retrieve results from FactFinder.
 You can configure the communication via the custom element `ff-communication` or directly via JavaScript.

 ### A minimal configuration consists of the following settings:

 #### **URL**
-Specify the FACT-Finder endpoint.
+Specify the FactFinder endpoint.
 Please note the context name `/FACT-Finder`.
 It is not sufficient to provide the top-level domain like `https://web-components.fact-finder.de/` which will result in an error.